sourcefrog/rsyn/README.md

   which is not advisable today.
 This can't be unilaterally changed by rsyn while keeping compatibility.

-  For sensitive data or writable directories, I'd strongly recommend running rsync over SSH than relying on its own authentication mechanism.
+  For sensitive data or writable directories, or really any traffic over less-than-fully-trusted networks, I'd strongly recommend running rsync over SSH.

-- rsyn need not behave exactly identically to rsync in, for example, the order files are processed or how the wire protocol is used.

 - rsyn need not generate exactly identical text/log output.